 Many eCommerce companies enter code freezes on their primary production domains during the winter holidays, or at other intervals throughout the year.
 During a code freeze, no new code is deployed, which means issues on your eCommerce site should cease, right?
 Of course not.
 A code freeze is not the same as a work freeze–your business will no doubt continue operations through the freeze period–so we've compiled this guide on how Noibu can help with business operations, even when you aren't pushing updates to your primary domain.

-To find a specific customer session, you'll need to filter the list of sessions by details specific to the customer's experience.
+The easiest way to find a specific session is to ask the shopper to generate a Help Code.
+This gives your developers a numerical code to quickly retrieve the problematic session.
+However, this method only works if a shopper reports an issue the same day they experience it.
+To find a specific session without the help code, you'll need to filter the list of sessions by details specific to the customer's experience.
 Check out our guide on Tracking Down a Session for more information.

 Don't forget that Noibu has a software development kit (SDK) that lets you set custom attributes–like a customer ID or order ID–to more easily search through sessions.